SaxMan96/NLA-UB/README.tex.md

 - **Rank of a matrix** - The rank of a matrix is defined as

-  - (a) the maximum number of linearly independent column vectors in the matrix or
+  - the maximum number of linearly independent column vectors in the matrix or

-  - (b) the maximum number of linearly independent row vectors in the matrix.
+  - the maximum number of linearly independent row vectors in the matrix.

     Both definitions are equivalent.